leob/ionic-quickstarter/README.md

 * Unit test support using Karma and Jasmine
 * Typescript Definition Files ('tsd' files) which enable autocomplete/intelli-sense features when you use an IDE such as WebStorm or Visual Studio
-* Signup and login flow implemented with Parse or Firebase (with the flexibility to add other implementations)
+* Signup and login flow implemented with Firebase (with the flexibility to add other implementations)
 * Support for the two main Ionic UI patterns: side menus and tabs, and an Intro screen with a Slider
 * Includes some commonly used features, for instance form validation using ng-messages and improved logging
 * Basic image support: Cordova camera, image cropping, storing images in local storage, and displaying images